Yaseen-Rather/Tamper-Evident-Logging-System/README.md

 ## Requirements

 ```
-pip install hashlib
+hashlib
+sqlite
+datetime
+re
 ```

-`hashlib` and `sqlite3` are both Python standard library — no external installs needed.
+All these are standard python libraries.

 ## How to run